Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Introduction

-In this paper we aim to improve the effectiveness of adversarial attacks on artificial neural networks.
-For this we adopt an intuitive idea that is known as gradient sampling \cite{Burke05}.
-This method is designed to reliably estimate the significant optima of non-smooth non-convex functions with unreliable gradient information.
+\citet{Burke05} introduced the gradient sampling algorithm to reliably estimate the significant optima of non-smooth non-convex functions with unreliable gradient information.
 Gradient sampling can be interpreted as a generalized steepest descent method where the gradient is not only calculated at a given point but additionally for points in the direct vicinity.
 The final gradient direction is subsequently calculated in the convex hull of all sampled gradients and thus incorporates additional information about the local geometry of the loss surface.
-The central idea behind this approach is that point estimates of gradients can be misleading, especially for noisy and non-convex loss surface.
-However, this method is only feasible for low-dimensional functions, due to the complexity of computing the convex hull in higher dimensions.
-To overcome this problem, we propose to simplify the algorithm so that it works with high dimensional data.
-We discard the calculation of the convex hull and compute the final gradient direction as a weighted average of all sampled gradients.
-Figure \ref{fig:gradient_descent_comparison} illustrates how the convergence of the standard \acf{GD} method can be improved for noisy and non-convex loss surfaces by the proposed \acf{SNGD}.
-Standard GD calculates nearly random ascent directions while SNGD approximates the global ascent direction more accurately as it is less susceptible to noise and local optima.
+The central idea behind this approach is that point estimates of gradients can be misleading, especially for noisy and non-convex loss surfaces.
+However, a major limitation of this method is that explicitly computing the convex hull is not feasible for high-dimensional spaces.
+Recently, other sampling-based optimization algorithms have been proposed in the field of deep learning \cite{Athalye18Obfuscated,Athalye18EOT,Smilkov17,Wu2018}. \citet{Wu2018} introduced the variance-reduced attack (VRA) which approximates the gradient of the expected value as the average gradient over multiple noisy input samples.
+The goal of VRA is to improve the transferability of adversarial attacks between different models by reducing local oscillations of the loss surface.
+However, the calculation of the expected value over multiple input samples introduces a significant computational overhead dependent on the number of sampling operations.
+Furthermore, the estimated noise magnitude used for the sampling operation is an important hyperparameter that is difficult to tune in practice as it needs to be adjusted with respect to the respective optimization problem.